aquaflamingo/EOTIM/README.md

 # Ethereum Open Transaction Insurance Market (EOTIM)

-PoC for an p2p open market for insuring escrow based transactions on the blockchain.
+Proof of Concept for an p2p open market for insuring escrow based transactions on the blockchain.

-Let's say you're making a shipment from Mexico to Vancouver for oranges 📦🍊.

-You might want to have some insurance on that... 👨🏻‍

-Okay probably not 🤦.
-But this was just a fun project to learn a little bit more about Truffle, Dapps and React.Js.

 ## Building